 In addition to annual reports summarizing activities and general findings, technical reports will be prepared at appropriate intervals during the construction and post construction phases of the Project.
 These reports will on a cumulative basis compile and analyze monitoring results during the relevant period, and based on those results, make recommendations concerning the need for any changes to the mitigation or monitoring approach.
-These reviews will be scheduled at intervals appropriate to the particular environmental component and to the monitoring design established for each component.
+In the spirit of knowledge sharing Manitoba Hydro will present and discuss monitoring results with MCWS, First Nations and Metis on request as the project proceeds.